kayak23/LibUThread/REPORT.md

 of 0, and gets blocked.
 TB calls `sem_up()` on the same semaphore, and awakens TA.
 However, before TA can run again, TC calls `sem_down()` on the semaphore and 'snatches' the newly available resource.
 TA is not reawakened until TC releases the resource with `sem_up()`.
-This can lead to A being starved if the semaphore resource is always getting 'snatched' before A can execute.
+This can lead to TA being starved if the semaphore resource is always getting 'snatched' before A can execute, in order to avoid starvation the oldest thread in `q_blocked`  is woken up.

 ### Preemption API
 Additionally, LIBUTHREAD supports the use of preemptive scheduling to forcibly